DillonHammill/CytoExploreR/README.md

 ## Usage

-The full details of how **CytoExploreR** works will be tackled individually in the package vignettes, but a succinct usage outline is described below:

-**1. Create a new R project**

-  - Select File -\> New Project
-  - Select New Directory -\> New Project.
-  - Set Directory Name to CytoExploreR-Demo.
-  - Indicate where the project should be created and select Create Project.

-**2. Save FCS files to new folders in the current working directory**

-For demonstration purposes, let’s download the Compensation and Activation FCS files shipped with CytoExploreRData:
+**CytoExploreR** is large package and we would not do it justice by demonstrating its usage here.
+Instead we will explore the use of **CytoExploreR** in a series of vignettes which tackle specific components of the cytometry data analysis pipeline.
+To work through these vignettes you will need to create a new R project (File -\> New Project) and download the example datasets shipped with **CytoExploreRData**.

 ``` r
 # Load required packages